Return to Anglo-Saxon England

 Fashioned from a single piece of iron to which are attached deep ear and neck guards, the helmet was fitted with decorative foil panels of tinned-bronze that depict animal motifs as well as scenes from German and Scandinavian mythology.
 The crest is iron, inlaid with silver wire, with gilded-bronze terminals of stylized animal heads.
 The eyebrows, too, are of iron and silver wire with boar's head terminals, beneath which is a row of small square-cut garnets.
 The nose, beetling mustache, and mouth of the iron face mask also are of gilt bronze.

 The sword and shield once were equally impressive.
 The leather and linden wood shield have rotted away, and there is nothing except its iron boss, gilt fittings, and two magnificent animal figures: a dragon and a bird of prey, both of gilt-bronze decorated with garnets.
 The hilt of the sword has a beautiful gold and cloisonné garnet pommel and gold guards.
 The iron blade is heavily corroded but was pattern-welded, made from eight bundles of thin iron rods hammered together to form a pattern of parallel or herringbone lines in the metal.
 To this core, a cutting edge of carbon steel then was forged.
 Such patterned swords were highly prized and often passed as heirlooms from generation to generation.
-Beowulf uses Unferth's sword, "the curious sword with a wavy pattern, hard of its edge" against Gendel's mother, but it fails him, just as his own sword Nægling of "ancient inheritance, very keen of edge," breaks striking the Dragon.
+Beowulf uses Unferth's sword, Hrunting "with its ill-boding patterns" against Grendel's mother, but it fails him, just as Nęgling, his own "ancient iron-grey sword" breaks in striking the Dragon (1528, 2681).

 There was no evidence of a body in the highly acidic soil, which has led to the assumption that the ship may have been a cenotaph, a monument commemorating someone whose body is buried elsewhere.
 Evidence of residual phosphates, however, suggest that there once was a body and that the grave is more likely an inhumation.
-If so, it may be that of Rædwald, king of East Anglia, who died in AD 624/625, the same approximate date of the latest Merovingian coins found there.
-Bede identifies Rædwald as the fourth bretwalda ("ruler of Britain") to have overlordship (imperium) of the other kingdoms south of the river Humber.
-He succeeded Æthelbert, the first English king to be converted, in AD 616 and defeated Æthelfrith, the king of Northumbria, the same year.
-It was Rædwald, too, who reverted to paganism, says Bede, when he returned from the court of Æthelbert, dedicating altars in his temple both to heathen gods and the Christian one.
+If so, it may be that of Rędwald, king of East Anglia, who died about AD 624, the same approximate date of the latest Merovingian coins found there.
+Bede identifies Rędwald as the fourth bretwalda ("ruler of Britain") to have overlordship of the other kingdoms south of the river Humber (Ecclesiastical History of the English People, II.5).
+He succeeded Ęthelbert, the first English king to be converted, in AD 616 and defeated Ęthelfrith, the king of Northumbria, the same year (II.12).
+It was Rędwald, too, who reverted to paganism, says Bede, when he returned from the court of Ęthelbert, dedicating altars in his temple both to heathen gods and the Christian one (II.15).

 Return to Top of Page